 Do Bed Bugs Bite Pets?

-Yes, bed bugs do bite pets.
+Bed bugs do bite pets.
 As noted above, bed bugs have a hard time navigating through hair or fur, however, they can still latch on and hitch a ride.
-When it comes to feeding on your pet, it happens mostly in the event that you are dealing with a big infestation.
+When it comes to feeding your pet, it happens mostly in the event that you are dealing with a bug infestation.
 They will mostly feed on your pet’s underbellies and around the ears where they can easily access the skin.

 Your pet when he gets bitten will, in turn, start scratching continually and if the bed bug situation isn’t remedied, the itching may cause the skin to break and cause an infection if not attended to soon.
-To remedy this, check for signs of bed bugs bites on their underbellies and their ears and since chances of finding the bed bugs on the pet are low, check the pets living area.
+To remedy this, check for signs of bed bug bites on their underbelly and their ears and since chances of finding the bed bugs on the pet are low, check the pet living area.

 After you have identified that your pets are in an infested situation, take up treatment measures immediately.
 Start by cleaning all the pet’s items, and then groom your pet by trimming the fur (most severe cases), after this give your pet a bath using organic shampoo.

 This kind of shampoo will soothe the irritated skin.
-If the scratches are severe, it would do you well to visit a vet then later deal with the bed bug situation around your home to avoid the repeat of the same situation.
+If the scratches are severe, it would do you well to visit a vet and then later deal with the bed bug situation around your home to avoid a repeat of the same situation.

 How Long Does the Itchiness from the Bed Bugs Last?